explodinglabs/superstack/README.md

   SuperStack
 </h1>

-_SuperStack_ is a **minimal backend** designed for rapid application development.
-It combines PostgreSQL with a set of modular services — starting with PostgREST and Swagger UI — that you can extend as needed.
-All services are exposed through a Caddy gateway.
+**SuperStack** is a minimal, transparent backend powered by PostgreSQL, PostgREST, and Swagger UI — all routed through Caddy.
+It’s designed for speed, simplicity, and composability.

 ```mermaid
 flowchart TD